Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Introduction

 To sum up, the contributions of this research are as follows:

 $\bullet$ We revise the problem formulation of impact prediction to better align with real-world scenarios.
-Without filtering the predicted samples by their citation counts, we partition the datasets based on specific time points to maintain the dynamics of the citation context.
+Without filtering predicted samples by their citation counts, we partition the datasets based on specific time points to maintain the dynamics of the citation context.
 Moreover, we employ disentangled representation learning to extract the contributing impacts of papers.

-$\bullet$ We propose a novel model called DPPDCC that first encodes comparative and co-cited/citing information evolutionarily within the Dynamic Heterogeneous Graph through Citation-aware Graph Neural Network Encoder for potential impact prediction.
+$\bullet$ We propose a novel model, DPPDCC, which first encodes comparative and co-cited/citing information evolutionarily within the Dynamic Heterogeneous Graph through a Citation-aware Graph Neural Network Encoder.
 It further disentangles the citation increment into diffusion, conformity, and contribution values.

-$\bullet$ Experimental results show significantly superior to existing baselines for previous, fresh, and immediate papers.
-Further analyses illustrate that our model can reasonably make predictions.
+$\bullet$ Experimental results show that DPPDCC notably outperforms existing baselines for previous, fresh, and immediate papers, and further analyses confirm our model's reasonable prediction ability.